NekoUnborn/AndrewDuggan_T3A2-A/README.md

 - Image upload system
 - Pushing notifications (add PhoneNumber to User)
 - parental controls (lock down everything except checklist)
+- Multiple kids per User

 ### - Target audience
 Parents with kids that need medicine

 ### - Tech stack
 Backend Railsapi
+Backend deployed by Heroku
 Frontend in React
+Frontend deployed by Netlify
+Images by Cloudify

 ## Dataflow Diagram
 <!-- CMP1043-4.2 Dataflow Diagram - Provides dataflow diagram(s) that strictly follow the standard convensions to clearly identify the processes within your application.
 Clearly depicts where data is coming from, where it is going and how it is being stored. -->